jacobwojoski/dice-stats/README.md

 This module can be used to track data over multiple sessions or an entire campaign but that will always lead to the average expected results.
 Hence the main pupose being to track session specific information.

+## UI Design
+#### Use one of the following to open the different information forms
+- Use Scene Control buttons to open the forms
+- Use Chat Icon to open forms
+- Use Macro to open forms

+#### Different forms
+- Settings: Quick access to some module settings without going to the module-settings window
+- Global Stats: Info of all players combined possibly includidng or excluding the GM
+- Compare Stats: Directly compare each players rolls on one chart
+- Player Stats: View an individuals dice roll info

 ## SETTINGS in the Module Tab
 - Players See GM Rolls?
 Def: True    // Allow non GM's to see the the GM form
 - Players See Other Players?
 Def: True    // Allow players to view other players forms